astronomer/snowpatrol/README.md

 # SnowPatrol

 SnowPatrol is an open-source application for managing cloud costs.
 SnowPatrol offers a reference implementation for MLOps on Airflow to manage the training, testing, deployment, and monitoring of a predictive model of Snowflake spend.

+At Astronomer, we firmly believe in the power of open source and sharing knowledge.
+We are excited to share this MLOps reference implementation with the community and hope it will be useful to others.

 ![anomalies.png](docs/images/anomalies_all_wh.png)